TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.md

 * Remote X Input/extended input device support
 * Multi-screen spanning in full-screen mode
 * ssh-agent support (for password-less SSH public key authentication)

+You can verify that the TurboVNC Helper has been loaded by checking the "Connection Info" dialog (after the connection to the server has been established.)
+If you are launching the TurboVNC Viewer from the command line, then it will also print a warning if it is unable to load the helper.

 Blitting Performance